oliyh/slacky/README.md

 `/meme search term | upper text | lower text`

+The _search term_ can optionally include the keyword `:anim` to search for animated images, e.g.

+`/meme :anim gandalf vs balrog | you shall not | pass!`

 You can provide an image to use by providing the url instead:

 `/meme http://path/to/image.jpg | upper text | lower text`